MaterializeInc/materialize/doc/demo.md

 }'
 🚀 You are now in the avro console shell, enter your json events:
 ```
-Now you won't have a prompt, just enter this manually:
+Now you won't have a prompt.
+Just enter this manually:
 ```json
 {"before": null, "after": {"row": {"a": 1, "b": 1}}}
 {"before": null, "after": {"row": {"a": 2, "b": 1}}}